Qabel/qabel.github.io/Appendix-Glossary.md

 * **Drop**: The dead drop box on the drop server identified by the drop id where the drop messages are pushed to, stored and fetched from

 * **Share**: Adapted from the Windows-term 'Share' (German: Freigabe).
 A shared directory/file/blob that resides on the (Qabel) client(?) so other clients may access it(?) - so the file is not required to be uploaded on to the (Qabel) server yet to be called a Share.

+* **Qabel Storage**: Server which provides Services to store data according to the [[Storage Protocol|Qabel-Protocol-Storage]]

+* **Qabel Storage Volume** (QSV): A dedicated Volume on a Qabel Storage Volume.
+It is identified by a public token, provides write access by a secret token and can be deleted by a revoke_token.